DryPerspective/SampleCustomerDatabase/README.md

 ## Notes on the Code

 This was compiled in the C++17 standard using Visual Studio for Windows 10, but to my knowledge does not use any platform-specific code.
 Other than standard library includes, it requires [SQLite](https://sqlite.org/index.html) to compile.
-SQLite is not included with the source code and must be downloaded separately, however I will include a pre-compiled version under releases.
+SQLite is not included with the source code and must be downloaded separately, however I will include a pre-compiled version of the project under releases.